omarhuanca/sms-example-twilio/README.md

 Using [Twilio](https://www.twilio.com/)'s python wrapper and API, the script ask the user for their phone number and send a text message to that number.

-Step-by-step guide on how the script works and connecting it to Twilio by [chatasweetie](https://chatasweetie.com/) on the post [Twilio - Sending Text Message Demo](http://chatasweetie.com/)
+Step-by-step guide on how the script works and connecting it to Twilio by [chatasweetie](https://chatasweetie.com/) on the post that is coming soon: [Twilio - Sending Text Message Demo](http://chatasweetie.com/)

 ### Technology Stack

-Python
+Python, Twilio

 ### Screenshot